HITECHCRIME/HC_SG51_Colorized_World/README.md

 every day ya

-preach words, they don't mean a thing same thing not to everyone just for you ///// same thing not to you, just everyone ///// the chosen, so fast to reap ya painting grey on a masterpiece seeking all the waste among order (20/20)
+preach words, they don't mean a thing same thing not to everyone just for you the chosen, so fast to reap

+painting grey on a masterpiece seeking all the waste among order
-4 and 20 deep, throttle fully bent round my knees
+4 and 20 deep, throttle fully bent round my knees (down my knees?)

 [VERSE 1]

-heavy toll paid
-all i want is you
-all you are but
-let us live in colorized world
+heavy toll paid all i want is you all you are but let us live in colorized world till both our souls are through

-till both our souls are through just to grasp the heart of ice, melting thrice feel the vibe warmth, calm of my tribe's might sometimes it's the ashes that remain (in your soul) when you notice
+just to grasp the heart of ice, melting thrice feel the vibe warmth, calm of my tribe's might sometimes it's the ashes that remain when you notice

-only flaws
+only flaws (in your soul)
-inner cause
+inner cause internal

-internal

 heavy toll paid,
 feeling raw weight
 heavy toll paid all i want is you beautiful dark world